-Sometimes store-bought brands do seem to work, at least upfront.
-But they lead to issues down the road (issues like gingivitis and weakened teeth).
-So, not only are they dangerous, they’re not as effective for oral hygiene as they claim to be.
+Sometimes store-bought brands do seem to work, at least at first.
+But they lead to issues down the road (problems like gingivitis and weakened teeth).
+So, they are not only dangerous, but also not as effective for oral hygiene as they claim to be.
 It’s a common problem.

 Most store-bought tubes of toothpaste contribute to cavities, gum disease, and poor overall oral health.

 And it’s not just toothpaste.
 Harmful ingredients are tossed into the other products on the shelf too.
 These chemical concoctions are dangerous, and they are everywhere.
 It can be frustrating to sift through the cocktails of poorly formulated products.
 We want to help ease that process.
 To reveal some of the nasty details about which chemicals are doing the most damage.

 So, below are five sneaky ingredients to avoid in your oral health products with some (un)honorable mentions.

 Microbeads are used in toothpaste as an abrasive agent to help scrub the teeth.
 These small abrasive pieces strip the teeth of their natural protection.
 And if swallowed, because sometimes we can’t help but swallow just a little bit of toothpaste, right?
 It’s tough not to at some point.
 Well, it’s causing a severe hazard.

 As if scrubbing our mouths with plastic isn’t harmful enough, every plastic we ingest is chemically attached to other harmful substances.
 Substances our bodies are not meant to consume.